NOAA-PMEL/PMEL-training/0-Workshop/workshop_guide.md

 --------------
 <div class="pagebreak"></div>

-## 7. Other tools
+## 7. Other tools - Explore on your own
 1. Git Gist
 2. Marketplace
-3. Exploring repositories
+3. Search tool -> Explore thousands of repos for free!

 <br><br><br>